ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 For some games with aspect ratio of 4:3, if your screen's resolution is 16:9, set motion pointer AR correction to 1333 in app to get the correct crosshair moving aspect ratio.
 (Not required if the game can switch the screen resolution to 4:3.)

-XInput mapping of Test button sometimes doesn't work, try to restart TeknoParrotUI.
+XInput mapping of Test button sometimes doesn't work, try to press Touchpad South to re-center stick and restart TeknoParrotUI.

 For games like The House of the Dead 4 without in-game crosshair, copy crosshair images P1.png and P2.png to folder of the game startup program, and check Crosshairs - Enable and Crosshairs - Scaling in game settings.
 But if an inactive player's crosshair is shown, try to rename the corresponding png file to something else to hide it.